Estimating $\pi$ with a Coin

 But the power series for arcsine is

 so we obtain

 as claimed.

-If one is in a classroom or a math club meeting, one can use parallelization, letting students toss their own coins and record their own fractions.
-Collating all those fractions will result in a larger sample size and a more accurate estimate, but one should not expect much accuracy, since the error will decrease like $1/N^{1/4}$ where $N$ is the number of coin-tosses (see~\cite{CM} for relevant estimates).
+If you are in a classroom or a math club meeting, you can use parallelization, letting students toss their own coins and record their own fractions.
+Collating all those fractions will result in a larger sample size and a more accurate estimate, but you should not expect much accuracy, since the error will decrease like $1/N^{1/4}$ where $N$ is the number of coin-tosses (see~\cite{CM} for relevant estimates).

 Upon learning of our result, Matt Parker used 10,000 coin flips that he had recorded years earlier to estimate $\pi$, and obtained 3.2266.
-An error on the order of $1/(10{,}000)^{1/4} = 1/10$ is indeed roughly what one would expect.
-If one wanted to obtain something nearer to 3.14, a trillion coin flips might be required---a task that, at a rate of one coin flip per second, would take over 30,000 years.
+An error on the order of $1/(10{,}000)^{1/4} = 1/10$ is indeed roughly what you should expect.
+If you want to obtain something nearer to 3.14, a trillion coin flips might be required---a task that, at a rate of one coin flip per second, would take over 30,000 years.

 Stefan Gerhold brought the 2025 preprint~\cite{GH} to our attention.
 That paper is concerned with how, in a highly idealized setting, families' sex-ratios might be affected by different sex-based stopping-rules families might employ.
 In the paragraph that contains their equation (3.7) Gerhold and Hubalek prove a formula that is equivalent to ours.